About Us

 Our Mission:

-The Bureau protects students and consumers through the oversight of California’s private postsecondary educational institutions by conducting qualitative reviews of educational programs and operating standards, proactively combating unlicensed activity, impartially resolving student and consumer complaints, and conducting outreach.
+The Bureau protects students and consumers in California and beyond, through the oversight of California's private postsecondary educational institutions, by conducting qualitative reviews of educational programs and operating standards, proactively combating unlicensed activity, impartially resolving student and consumer complaints, and providing support and financial relief to harmed students.

 Our Vision:

-To be the national leader in regulating private postsecondary institutions and maximizing Californians’ confidence that institutions approved by the Bureau provide a quality education.
+To be the national leader in regulating private postsecondary institutions and promoting a landscape of postsecondary educational opportunities that maximize a Californians' opportunity to receive a quality education.

 Our Values: